arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterFieldInit(ctx *FieldInitContext)
     EnterFieldInit is called when production fieldInit is entered.

+func (s *BaseArcParserListener) EnterFinallyClause(ctx *FinallyClauseContext)
+    EnterFinallyClause is called when production finallyClause is entered.

 func (s *BaseArcParserListener) EnterForStmt(ctx *ForStmtContext)
     EnterForStmt is called when production forStmt is entered.

 func (s *BaseArcParserListener) EnterFunctionDecl(ctx *FunctionDeclContext)
     EnterFunctionDecl is called when production functionDecl is entered.

+func (s *BaseArcParserListener) EnterGenericArgs(ctx *GenericArgsContext)
+    EnterGenericArgs is called when production genericArgs is entered.

+func (s *BaseArcParserListener) EnterGenericParamList(ctx *GenericParamListContext)
+    EnterGenericParamList is called when production genericParamList is entered.

+func (s *BaseArcParserListener) EnterGenericParams(ctx *GenericParamsContext)
+    EnterGenericParams is called when production genericParams is entered.

 func (s *BaseArcParserListener) EnterIfStmt(ctx *IfStmtContext)
     EnterIfStmt is called when production ifStmt is entered.